-about juno zavitz
+about ALexei zavitz

-With over a decade of experience in social services, harm reduction, housing, and bereavement care, Juno works with organizations navigating the complex psychological demands placed on their staff — including burnout, vicarious trauma, moral injury, and internal workplace conflict.
+With over a decade of experience in social services, harm reduction, housing, and bereavement care, Alexei works with organizations navigating the complex psychological demands placed on their staff — including burnout, vicarious trauma, moral injury, and internal workplace conflict.

-Juno is the founder of the Grief, Loss and Wellness Initiative (GLoW), Canada’s first worker wellness program designed specifically for frontline workers responding to the overdose crisis, for which he was recognized with United Way Toronto’s Innovation and Creativity award.
+Alexei is the founder of the Grief, Loss and Wellness Initiative (GLoW), Canada’s first worker wellness program designed specifically for frontline workers responding to the overdose crisis, for which he was recognized with United Way Toronto’s Innovation and Creativity award.

 His consulting practice supports organizations across Canada to build healthier, more sustainable workplaces through leadership coaching, conflict mediation, program design, and training in workplace mental health.